 Drug and Alcohol Addiction

-2. Completion of three years of devoting 25% (.25 FTE) of one’s time in addiction/drug and alcohol work as evidenced by the following:
+a.
+Completion of three years of devoting 20% of one’s time in addiction/drug and alcohol work.

-b.
-Active participation in a substance abuse Tx Tm for three years.
+c.
+Active participation in a substance abuse treatment team for three years.

 b.
 Written a paper or article.